In 2008 Mark Lynas wrote a book on what life would be like on a much hotter planet. The book is Six Degrees: Our future on a Hotter Planet.

 The rest of Lynas’ book is a chapter by chapter explanation of what happens in 1, 2, 3, 4, 5, and 6 degrees of warming.

-Lynas says that global warming will eventually lead to all manner of devastation: desertification, the death of the oceans, the melting of the ice caps, massive floods, hurricanes, the rise of the oceans by 30 or 70 or 100 feet, the melting of the arctic permafrost, the burning of all South America, the end of the Asian monsoons, the drying up of all the major rivers out of the Himalayas and the Karakoram Ranges, the massive migration of people whose climate is no longer livable and most probably ends with the final extinction of many species, including the human species.
+Global devastation begins with desertification and intensifies with the death of the oceans, the melting of the ice caps, massive floods, hurricanes, the rise of the oceans by 30 or 70 or 100 feet, the melting of the arctic permafrost, the burning of all South America, the end of the Asian monsoons, the drying up of all the major rivers out of the Himalayas and the Karakoram Ranges, the massive migration of people whose climate is no longer liveable and very probably ends with the final extinction of many species, possibly including the human species.

 Many scientists are now concerned that it will be very difficult for humans to survive a 6 to 7 degree Celsius rise in average global temperature.
-And Lynas points out that none of this may be very far in the future; some of this will come as soon as the middle of this century, with much more to come by the end of this century or by the end of the next century.
-The uncertainly of when the worst devastation will arrive comes from the fact that no one knows exactly when the worst of the climate tipping points will be reached.
+And Lynas points out that none of this may be very far in the future; it may come as soon as the middle of this century or by the end of this century or by the end of the next century.
+The uncertainly comes from the fact that no one knows exactly when the worst of the climate tipping points will be reached.

 This very quick summary of Six Degrees comes nowhere close to doing justice to the book.
 Lynas spends several hundred pages detailing and carefully documenting what can’t be called anything other than the end of the world.
 This is one of the most terrifying books I have ever read.
 I know that this sounds like hype and exaggeration, but after reading the book, it is hard to come to any conclusion other than time for the human race is very rapidly running out.